I know I said I wouldn't talk about it. I know I said that images are better than words.

 However when I fitted the FTZ Adapter and ran through most of my NIKKOR lenses, from an old NIKKOR AF 50mm f/1.4D, a Fisheye-NIKKOR AF 16mm f/2.8D and one of my favourites, the original NIKKOR AF-S 80-200mm f/2.8D IFED, through to a new Micro-NIKKOR AF-S 105mm f/2.8G VR and NIKKOR AF-S 16-35mm f/4G VR that I began to appreciate just how brilliant the Z6 is at retaining the loyalty of Nikon users.
 The Nikon Z6 allows them to use (with certain limitations of course) kit that goes back at least 50 years and possibly more, although I haven't had a chance to test this out comprehensively yet.
 I have just tried a 1963 Zoom-NIKKOR 8.5-25cm f/4-4.5 and a 1971 NIKKOR-Q Auto 135mm f/2.8 - both pre-AI - and they both work in Manual and Aperure Priority although without IBIS (In-Body Image Stabilisation).

 As this is merely the beginning of the Z-series I firmly believe that it can only get better.
-At the time of writing Adobe and Apple have yet to release the software that will allow me to fully utilise the new NEF RAW files without first converting them to DNG with the latest Adobe DNG Converter 11.1 Beta update, but it will only be a matter of days until that is accomplished, making it a system that is going to make my life much easier whilst allowing me to really push the boundaries of my low light photography and video production.
+Adobe has now released updated software for Camera RAW and Lightroom that allow me to fully utilise the new NEF RAW files, making it a system that is going to make my life much easier whilst allowing me to really push the boundaries of my low light photography and video production.

 Nikon Z6 - Revolution